braintelligencePL/mac-setup/README.md

 <BR>

 ### 🤔 Who this setup is for?
 For backend and frontend developers.
 For Java, Kotlin, Scala, JVM guys.
 For ReactJS, VueJS, Angular.
 For data-science guys that do tricks with Python and for anyone who is trying some Machine Learning and Deep Learning stuff.
 Meaning for everyone!
-Simply and convinient setup that I use.
+Simply and convinient setup that I use for everyday development and life.

 <BR>